 Create A Story Easily

 The intuitive interface of LivingWriter is self-explanatory.
-You don’t need any stiff learning curve.
+You don’t need any steep learning curve.

 Once you open the LivingWriter window, it will introduce you to a fresh story creating wizard.
 You can either start from scratch, predefined templates, or your old story.

-LivingWriter provides you a unique facility to start your story from predefined story outlines.
+While writing this LivingWriter review, I realized that it provides you with a unique facility to start your story from predefined story outlines.

 You can use the same outlines used by several world-famous writers.
 It includes outlines from Dan Harmon’s Story Circle, Joseph Campbell’s The Hero’s Journey, 3 Act 9 Block 27 Chapter Method, and many more.

-Once you start with a predefined template, it takes you to a tutorial video for a better understanding of the outline.
+Once you start with a predefined template, it takes you to a tutorial video to better understand the outline.

 Moreover, it automatically creates the story structure for you.
 Follow the proven rules to write your next masterpiece.